 We do not run decisions in principle or credit searches with any lender without your prior permission.

-What I need to provide to get a mortgage offer in principle?
+What I need to provide to get an offer in principle

 If you are interacting with the lender or dealing with a broker you can expect to have to provide.